Sreeja Ravi: Personal life

-Career

-Acting
+Acting career

 In the start of her career, she acted in films like Manassu (1973), Sethubandhanam (1974) and Raathriyile Yaathrakkaar (1976).

 She appeared in a small role in Kandukonden Kandukonden (2000) as a programmer who is pregnant, with whom Tabu talks about the difficulties in finding a house.

 She played the character of Cookeramma in Anoop Sathyan's Varane Aavashyamundu (2020) along with Shobhana, K.P.A.C.
 Lalitha, Dulquer Salman and Kalyani Priyadarshan.
 She also appeared in Jimmy Ee Veedinte Aiswaryam (2019).

 Sreeja Ravi was introduced as a dialogue writer and was involved in the dubbing direction for the Tamil and Malayalam dubbed version of Shaakuntalam directed by Gunasekhar, where she did dub for Gautami and Aditi Balan in Tamil.

 Dubbing career

 She started her dubbing career on films like Thambu and Uttarayanam as crowd voice.
 Then slowly started to give voice for child artists.
 Her first film for give voice to heroine was Ilaneer.
 But Kattathe Kilikkoodu was make her popular on Malayalam film industry.
 In it she dubbed for Revathi and Master Prashobh.

 She mostly dubbed for actresses like Kavya Madhavan, Divya Unni, Shalini, Gopika, Devayani, Sunitha, Charmila, Nayanthara and Roma.